 Social Inequality

-Social inequality is the condition of unequal access to the benefits of belonging to any society.
+Social inequality is the condition of unequal access to the benefits and rights of society.
 In a purely equal society, every citizen is equally able to contribute to the overall wellbeing of that society, and they are equally able to benefit from their membership within that society.

-Social inequality is usually the result of inter-social treatment (biases and prejudices) that inform unjust government regulations).
-Social inequality can be further broken down into two modes: direct and indirect.
+Social inequality is usually the result of unfair inter-social treatment (biases and prejudices) and unjust government regulations.
+Social inequality can be further broken down into two types: direct and indirect.

 Direct Social Inequality occurs when unfair treatment of a group (or groups) is deliberate and can be present in both community or government capacities.
 Direct inequality is a purposeful act that takes away resources, opportunities and/or rights from some and not others.
 Examples include: